GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

 Fortunately, the FIDO Alliance and their supported vendor community have several resources to identify platform and device support in addition to compatibility issues.
 They also have a growing base of vendor support, and more than 1,000 products have attained [FIDO certification](https://fidoalliance.org/certification/fido-certified-products/){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}.

 Five leading platforms and four browsers support FIDO2. **Reminder: Not all platform authenticators work with all browsers.
-You should always test for interoperability following your use cases.**
+Always test for interoperability following your use cases.**
 1. Platform (Operating Systems)
     1. Windows 10 or later
     2. Apple MacOS Big Sur (11) or later